Capture-time Extremal Cop-Win Graphs: Rank Cardinality Lists and Realizability

-We now turn our attention to graphs with rank 4, starting with a simple technical lemma. \begin{lemma} If a graph realizes $(a,b,c,1)$ then there is a vertex of rank $3$ or $4$ that dominates the rank $2$ vertices. \end{lemma} \begin{proof} Let \graph{G} be the graph and let $d$ be the lone vertex in $\X_1$.
+We now turn our attention to graphs with rank 4. \begin{lemma} If a graph realizes $(a,b,c,1)$ then there is a vertex of rank $3$ or $4$ that dominates the rank $2$ vertices. \end{lemma} \begin{proof} Let \graph{G} be the graph and let $d$ be the lone vertex in $\X_1$.
 By Corollary~\ref{xk1}, $\X_2 \subseteq \clnb{d}$.
 By \upcorner, \ some vertex $x$ of rank greater than 1 must strictly corner $d$, so $\X_2 \subseteq \clnb{x}$.
 If $x \in \X_2$, then by \upcorner \ let $y$ be a vertex of rank at least 3 that strictly corners $x$ in \uprank{\graph{G}}{2}, otherwise let $y=x$.
 In either case, we have a vertex $y$ in either $\X_3$ or $\X_4$ such that $\X_2 \subseteq \clnb{y}$. \end{proof}

-\begin{thm} Suppose a graph realizes $(1,m,k,1)$.
-Then the subgraph induced by the rank $3$ vertices is connected. \end{thm}
+\begin{lemma} Suppose a graph realizes $(1,m,k,1)$.
+Then the subgraph induced by the rank $3$ vertices is connected. \end{lemma}

 \begin{proof} Let \graph{G} be the graph and let \graph{H} be the subgraph induced by the rank 3 vertices.
 Assume for the sake of contradiction that the claim is false.
 Suppose $a$ is the rank 4 vertex, two components of \graph{H} have vertex sets $B_1$ and $B_2$, and for $i=1,2$, $b_i \in B_i$.
-By Lemma~\ref{nbrrank}, there must be a rank 2 vertex $c_1$ adjacent to $b_1$ but not to $a$.
+By Proposition~\ref{nbrrank}, there must be a rank 2 vertex $c_1$ adjacent to $b_1$ but not to $a$.
 Since $b_1$ is only adjacent to rank 3 vertices in $B_1$, by \upcorner, $c_1$ must be strictly cornered in \uprank{\graph{G}}{2} by a vertex in $B_1$ and thus $c_1$ is only adjacent to rank 3 vertices in $B_1$.
 Similarly, there is a rank 2 vertex $c_2$ that is adjacent to $b_2$, but not to $a$; likewise, $c_2$ is only adjacent to rank 3 vertices in $B_2$.
 If $c_1$ and $c_2$ are adjacent or have a common neighbor $c$ of rank 2 then the vertex of higher rank (which we have by \upcorner) that strictly corners $c$ (or $c_1$ if $c_1$ and $c_2$ are adjacent) in \uprank{\graph{G}}{2} would have to be adjacent to both $c_1$ and $c_2$.
 However, no such higher rank vertex exists since it would have to be in both $B_1$ and $B_2$, but these sets are disjoint.
 Thus $c_1$ and $c_2$ are at distance at least three in \uprank{\graph{G}}{2}, and by \pathcon, they cannot both be adjacent to the single rank 1 vertex, contradicting Corollary~\ref{xk1}. \end{proof}